 - Nutrition Education minor

-Note: This program qualifies for a tuition discount of nearly $5,000 for residents of RI and VT through the New England Regional Student Program.
+This program qualifies for a tuition discount of nearly $5,000 for residents of Rhode Island and Vermont through the New England Regional Student Program.